 Safety Rides

 Your poor road bike has rim brakes that will offer you precise stopping power on dry roads.
-But on a wet surface, it won’t provide as much precise break as you need to safely ride.
-After converting, those rim brakes into disc, or hydraulic brakes you can enjoy more reliable stopping power in all riding conditions.
+But on a wet surface, they won’t provide as much precise break as you need to ride safely.
+After converting those rim brakes into disc or hydraulic brakes, you can enjoy more reliable stopping power in all riding conditions.

 Commuting